 When written, these make the writer look unimaginative, or as someone who cannot function without being buried in a thesaurus.
 These are not necessarily accurate depictions of said writers because often people are trying to show off their prowess by forming these constructions.
 It is unnecessary, though: a punch is by definition violent; huge already means very big, and so on.
 Just write punch or huge: your reader will grasp the nuance.

 There are some similar phrases which are commonplace and stand out much less, just to be extra unfair.
 Freezing cold, cruel torture, mad gibbering and so on.
 What distinguishes these from extreme adjectivity varies but, I would argue, freezing cold like searing heat uses a powerful word (freezing, searing) to modify a weak word and distinguish intense temperature from normal temperature.
-Cruel torture and mad gibbering on the other hand have modifiers which are related to the noun (we tend to assume that torture is cruel and mad people gibber) but are not tautologous.
+Cruel torture and mad gibbering on the other hand have modifiers which are related to the noun (we tend to assume that torture is cruel and mad people gibber) but are not actually tautologous.
 So, to avoid extreme adjectivity, the writer must avoid tautology and pay attention to the intensity of the words involved.

 Verdict: Bigly huge mistake.
 Sad.